hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/Unreal Virtual Goods.md

 *2.* Create an Event that credits the *authenticated* player with extra currency.

-*3.* Add an *Attribute* that will be used to indicate the amount to credit.
+*3.* Edit the Event to add an *Attribute* that will be used to indicate the amount to credit.

 This Event will be logged whenever the *authenticated* player *consumes* a Gold Coin Virtual Good: